If you’ve ever asked, “Why do you have to wear bowling shoes?” you’re definitely not alone.

 Why Do You Have to Wear Bowling Shoes

-There are many reasons why you have to wear bowling shoes, but these three are the most important:
+There are several reasons why you have to wear bowling shoes, but these three are the most important ones.

 1. They Help You Slide Properly

-Regular sneakers are made to grip the ground, not slide—meaning they can stop you short, throw you off balance, or even cause injury if you stick unexpectedly during your approach.
+Regular sneakers are built to stick to the ground.
+That’s a problem.
+They can stop your foot too quickly, throw you off balance, or even cause you to trip during your throw.

 2. They Protect the Lanes